Magazines & Journals

 PIPE SMOKER’S EPHEMERIS.
 Large labor of love mimeographed 50 to 100 page stapled publication founded by Tom Dunn in 1965 and shipped free for 40 years to anyone who asked.
 Focus on pipes, pipe makers, pipe tobacco, pipe literature and Sherlock Holmes with some cigar content.
 Folksy, largely written by members of Dunn’s informal The Universal Coterie of Pipe Smokers about their experiences and travels smoking.
 B/W illus.

 SMOKE: Published every month by and in the interests of the Independent Cigar Dealers.
 Seattle.
-V1:#12 (December 1913) [x]
+Vol. 1, No. 12 (December 1913) \Xerox copy of entire magazine.
+This issue features the upcoming Third Annual Convention of the Western Association of Retail Cigar Dealers.

 SOUTHERN CULTURES.
 THE TOBACCO ISSUE (Summer 2006).
 Seven articles with emphasis on curing, cigarettes and promotion of same.
 108 page, 7” x 10” perfect-bound magazine published by the University of North Carolina Press, , Chapel Hill, NC.